 - Can I submit a nomination on behalf of someone else?

 - Yes – you can submit a nomination on behalf of someone else if you are not the nominator.
 An example would be a university grants office or personal/executive assistant completing the online nomination form on behalf of a nominator.
 Once the form is submitted, the nominator will be sent an email confirming the nominations has been completed.
 If a nominee submits a nomination for themselves on behalf of a nominator it will not be considered a self-nomination.

 - Winners of all awards except the Haddon Forrester King Medal should be (1) mainly resident in Australia (Australian Citizen or Australian Permanent Resident) or (2) be an Australian Citizen or Australian Permanent Resident and have a substantive position in Australia at the time of the nomination deadline.
 Unless explicitly stated in the awarding conditions, the research being put forward for the award should have been undertaken mainly in Australia.
 Some awards have more specific conditions that the relevant selection committee must apply and nominators are advised to read the conditions associated with each award very carefully.

-- For example for the 2021 Honorific award round early career exemption calculations should be calculated for the period 1 January 2010 to 1 January 2020.
-2021 Honorific award Post PhD* Eligibility guidelines.
+- For example for the 2022 honorific award round early career exemption calculations should be calculated for the period 1 January 2011 to 1 January 2021.
+2022 Honorific award post PhD* eligibility guidelines.

 - * or equivalent first higher degree eg., D.Phil., D.Psych., D.Sc.